(+91) 9686 448899

 When it comes to the properties of polyurethane, it largely depends on the isocyanates and polyols.
 If the polyol is flexible and long, it produces a soft and elastic polymer.
 If cross-linking is used extensively, the polymer is more rigid.
 The consistency of polymer differs with alteration in linking and chains.
 One can say that polyurethane is much like a single giant molecule.

 A polyurea is a form of elastomer that is formed with the reaction of a synthetic resin blend and an isocyanate component.
-This is derived after undergoing step growth polymerization.
+This is derived after undergoing step-growth polymerization.
 The nature of an isocyanate is usually either aliphatic or aromatic.
-Any type of isocyanate reaction can be considered here, it also includes a polymer, quasi-prepolymer, the prepolymer and even monomer.
+Any type of isocyanate reaction can be considered here, it also includes a polymer, quasi-prepolymer, prepolymer and even monomer.

 The hydroxyl-terminated polymer resin or an amine-terminated polymer resin can be used to create quasi-prepolymers and prepolymers.
 The resin blends are formed by the usage of amine-terminated chain extenders and amine-terminated polymer resins.
 There are no intentional hydroxyl moieties present in the amine-terminated polymer resins.